-The Page Bar contains options that enable you to initiate actions that impact the view or page you are currently on.
-It primarily resides underneath the App Bar at the top of most pages and the selections can vary based on what page you are viewing and your user role.
+The Page Bar contains selections that impact the view or page you are currently on.
+It appears below the App Bar at the top of most pages, and the selections can vary based on what page you are viewing and your user role.

-The View Menu has functions that support the ability to create, modify, and delete views.
-It also enables you to set various default views and control permission settings as an Administrator.
+Use the View Menu to create, modify, and delete views.
+Additionally, set various default views and control permission settings as an Administrator.

-- Save options enable you to save the view in its current state or Save As to create a copy of your current view. - Print button gives you the ability to print the current view by first taking you to a print preview page before sending to a printer. - Help provides topics and videos for more information on the current page, which is the easiest and fastest way to master a given topic. - Export lists all exportable (tabular) widgets on the page.
-Selecting any of the listed tables will generate an Excel[®] file with the data from that table.
+Save options enable you to save the view in its current state or Save As to create a copy of your current view.

+Print button gives you the ability to print the current view by first taking you to a print preview page before sending to a printer.

+Help provides topics and videos for more information on the current page, which is the easiest and fastest way to master a given topic.

+Export lists all exportable (tabular) widgets on the page.
+Selecting any of the listed tables will generate an Excel® file with the data from that table.